Barstow, California: Movies and television

 Barstow City Council has a dedicated film office, which acts as a point of liaison and resources for film locations, equipment and accommodation for filmmakers and their crews.
 A number of notable motion pictures were shot in the city, including Broken Arrow, Courage Under Fire, From Dusk till Dawn, Gattaca, Erin Brockovich, and Kill Bill: Volume 2.
-Other notable mentions of Barstow include the 2008 movie Leaving Barstow, which tells the story of a high school senior who must choose between his ambitions to leave Barstow or stay in the city to care for his mother.
+Other notable mentions of Barstow include the 2008 film Leaving Barstow, which tells the story of a high school senior who must choose between his ambitions to leave Barstow or stay in the city to care for his mother.
 The fictional Brian O'Conner in 2 Fast 2 Furious grew up in Barstow and travels to the city to persuade a former childhood best friend Roman Pearce to join him in an FBI operation.

 The film Fear and Loathing in Las Vegas mentions Barstow frequently.

-Barstow is also mentioned in the 2009 movie The Hangover before the road trip from Los Angeles to Las Vegas.
-The movie version of "Hair" was partially filmed in Barstow in the late 1970s.
-Blinkey, cousin of popular 80's alien character ALF is said to live in Barstow.
+Barstow is also mentioned in the 2009 film The Hangover before the road trip from Los Angeles to Las Vegas.
+The film version of Hair was partially filmed in Barstow in the late 1970s.
+Blinkey, cousin of popular 80's alien character ALF, is said to live in Barstow.

 In 2015, Barstow was one of the filming locations for the film Sky as well as Bombay Beach, Hinkley, Joshua Tree, Landers, Lenwood, Ludlow, Newberry Springs, and Victorville, California.

 Barstow is the topic of the documentary Barstow, California (2018) by German director Rainer Komers featuring voice overs of Spoon Jackson's poems and memoir By Heart.

 Barstow was featured by Huell Howser in Road Trip Episode 101.

 Music

 "Barstow Cowboy in Old Barstow" was a 1941 song by comedian/musician Spike Jones.

 Barstow is mentioned in the lyrics of "Route 66" composed by Bobby Troup.

-Composer Harry Partch wrote "Barstow," inspired by eight pieces of graffiti written by hitchhikers on highway railings in the city.].
+Composer Harry Partch wrote "Barstow," inspired by eight pieces of graffiti written by hitchhikers on highway railings in the city.

 The Residents' song "Death in Barstow" (1979) tells the story of two friends who visit and fall asleep in Barstow.
 One of the friends awakes to find that his friend has died.

 Bill Morrissey's song "Barstow" (1984, the first song on his first record) is about a group of men drinking one night in a Barstow train yard, with the notable line "I can't believe it gets this cold in Barstow".

 Sheryl Crow's "Leaving Las Vegas" mentions spending the night in Barstow.

 Goodnight, Texas's song "Barstow" is a tale of a gold miner chasing his dream to the town, only to find that Barstow does not have any gold.